BerryPress/highlight-and-share/readme.txt

 * Xing
 * Copy (allows text sharing)
 * Email (allows text sharing)
+* Pinterest (for image sharing only)
+* Web Share API (allows text sharing)

+= How does Highlight and Share work? =

+Highlight and Share shows social networks <a href="https://docs.dlxplugins.com/v/highlight-and-share/getting-started/how-highlight-and-share-works">as users interact with your site's text</a>.
+This can be via text selection, <a href="https://docs.dlxplugins.com/v/highlight-and-share/inline-highlighting/what-is-inline-highlighting">inline highlighting</a>, or using the <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">Click to Share block</a>.

 = How can I customize the look of Highlight and Share? =